Knguyen-dev/cs-notes/Linux-notes/README.md

 To communicate with the operating system (the kernel) users write 'scripts' or commands to automate tasks in a Unix or Linux environment.
 You input these commands via the shell, which is the CLI for these types of systems.
 However you can also put these commands into a file, and run those files to quickly launch commands in an easy way.
 The latter is a lot more powerful, and this is the idea of shell scripting  These scripts are commonly written in a shell  language called 'Bash' (Bourne Again Shell).

+## How this will work
+First, study the basics of Linux.
+Get to know what Linux is, the basic Linux commands, and honestly get comfortable with using Linux.
+Then learn about Bash scripting once you've gotten down the Linux fundamentals.

 # Credits:
 1. [Basics of Unix and Linux](https://www.youtube.com/watch?v=lqYSCSgFefM)
 2. [Bash Scripting Tutorial](https://www.youtube.com/watch?v=2733cRPudvI&list=PLT98CRl2KxKGj-VKtApD8-zCqSaN2mD4w)